ruihan-dong/Awesome-AMP-Design/README.md

 - *EBAMP: An efficient de novo broad-spectrum antimicrobial peptide discovery framework (**Cell Rep 2025** | [code](https://github.com/xinxinsus/EBAMP))*
     - The only notable aspect is the large number of tested peptides (256).
 The success rate (37.5%) is low, even for generative models, yet they still provide a comparison table (Fig. 6M).
     - Meanwhile, generating 50,000 candidate peptides is too much to show the capacity of their model.
+    - ❓ There are several highly similar sequences among their 256 peptides.
+Mode collapse is observed for generator, as there are some repeated seqs like ‘FKKFKKFKKFKKFKKFK’, ‘LKLKLKLKLK’, and ‘LALALALALA’.
+In addition, bsa132 peptide has been found in the DRAMP.

-- *Generative latent diffusion language modeling yields anti-infective synthetic peptides (**Cell Biomaterials 2025**)*
+- *Generative latent diffusion language modeling yields anti-infective synthetic peptides (**Cell Biomaterials 2025** | [code](https://github.com/programmablebio/amp-diffusion))*
     - Experimental validation of the AMP-Diffusion model.
 Assembly line work.

 - *From AI-driven sequence generation to molecular simulation: a comprehensive framework for antimicrobial peptide discovery (**J Chem Inf Model 2025**)*